-There's some good news, too, particularly with the Chrome extension, which adds some genuinely useful options of its own.
-A Privacy and Security section, for instance, gives you settings to prevent HTML5 geolocation from revealing your real location while you're connected to the VPN, as well as blocking WebRTC leaks at the browser level, and using HTTPS Everywhere to automatically force connections to the HTTPS versions of websites whenever they're available.
+There's good news, too, with some welcome privacy tools.
+Both the Chrome and now the Firefox extension include settings to prevent HTML5 geolocation from revealing your real location while you're connected to the VPN, as well as blocking WebRTC leaks at the browser level, and using HTTPS Everywhere to automatically force connections to the HTTPS versions of websites whenever they're available.

 Much like any other networking technology, a VPN can misbehave in many ways, and figuring out exactly what's going on can be a real challenge.
 That's why even the most experienced user can benefit from quality VPN support.

 ExpressVPN's support site gets off to a good start with its lengthy list of troubleshooting guides.
 Whether you're trying to diagnose slow speeds or dropped connections, understand error messages, change your password or cancel your account, there's useful information to hand.

 Most articles are well-written and deliver in all the key areas.
 They don't assume technical knowledge, instead taking the time to explain the background, offering multiple suggestions to resolve most problems, and linking to other relevant articles.
 For example, where other VPNs might have a single line suggesting you "try another server" to help diagnose speed problems, ExpressVPN also links to a detailed article explaining how to find the best location for you.